shamenrathnasiri/shamenrathnasiri/README.md

 <div align="center">

-**💡 "Code is poetry written in logic, infrastructure is the stage where it performs."**
+**💡 "Code writes the story; infrastructure builds the stage that makes it perform."**

 *⭐ Don't forget to star repositories that spark your interest!*